sedol1339/files/papers.md

     - Large-scale speech models perform systematically better on female recordings, especially after fine-tuning.

 Attia, A. A., Liu, J., Ai, W., Demszky, D., & Espy-Wilson, C. (2023).
 Kid-Whisper: Towards Bridging the Performance Gap in Automatic Speech Recognition for Children VS. Adults. arXiv, 2309.07927.
 Retrieved from https://arxiv.org/abs/2309.07927v3

+Bain, M., Huh, J., Han, T., & Zisserman, A. (2023).
+WhisperX: Time-Accurate Speech Transcription of Long-Form Audio. arXiv, 2303.00747.
+Retrieved from https://arxiv.org/abs/2303.00747v2

+    - We propose WhisperX, a system for efficient speech transcription of long-form audio with accurate word-level timestamps.
+It consists of 3 additional stages to Whisper transcription: (i) pre-segmenting the input audio with an external Voice Activity Detection (VAD) model; (ii) cut and merging the resulting VAD segments into approximately 30 seconds input chunks with boundaries lying on minimally active speech regions enabling batched whisper transcription; and finally (iii) forced alignment with an external phoneme model to provide accurate word-level timestamps.
+    - We demonstrate SOTA performance on long-form transcription and word segmentation benchmarks.
+    - Pre-segmenting audio enables a 12x transcription speedup via batched inference.

 Do, A., Brown, O., Wang, Z., Mathew, N., Liu, Z., Ahmed, J., & Yu, C. (2023).
 Using fine-tuning and min lookahead beam search to improve Whisper. arXiv, 2309.10299.
 Retrieved from https://arxiv.org/abs/2309.10299v1